open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 - [FAQ - Helpful Links and Videos](vi-faq.md#Helpful_Links)
 - [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)

+## Track Your Progress

+- Once you complete Step 6 you will have:
+  - 2 pull requests made (one at step 3 and one at step 6)
+  - 1 comment added (on an issue you didn't create)
+  - 1 issue created

 ---

 **→** Next: [Step 7 - Nation Planet](vi-nation.md)